jp1884/techvolution-vegas-baby/Techvolution I - A New Philosophy/9 - Techvolution I - ANP.md

 Our unhappiness is a fire alarm.
 This pandemic is a warning.
 What way are you going to secure a better life?

-Are you waiting to vote for Left or Right?
-Are you going to post on social media corporations should treat their customers and employees better?
-Are you going to watch more infotainment about evil Big Business and Big Government?

-Or are you going to find, fund, or make new tools to solve whatever problem you have?
-Kickstarter, open-source technology, Khan Academy are only the beginning if you step up.
+One good way to tell if a movie or show is any good, is to ask yourself this question about its characters, "if (insert character) got $1,000.00, how would they spend it?".
+Juliet would probably spend it on her Romeo.
+Luke Skywalker would likely buy something to help him fight the Empire.

+Making a good guess says something about the story.
+That it's about something.
+There is drama because the characters are fighting for something with all their willpower; be it passtionate love, or destroying an evil empire.

+In selfish movies, answering the question is hard.
+Since the character doesn't have a mission, they can spend the money any way they want.
+With nothing to fight for, the movie or show is thus probably boring.

+Last, is the spectacle story.
+In which a character doesn't have the willpower of choice to do anything but respond to the action.

+These choices tell us which story we're in.
+A person in 1800 would use that $1,000.00 to buy land, lumber, a horse, seeds, and work their own land.
+A person in 1900 would buy the first refridgerator, or home telephone.

+Now, how do we today, spend our money.

-The fate of your life, your kids, and of your society, rests on the simple question—will you step up and become a player god in the game of civilization?
+The fate of your life, your kids, and of your society, rests on the simple question.
+Are you on a mission to establish the Internat Age?
+Will you step up and make the choices of player god in the game of civilization?

 If you do, we win.
 If you don't, we lose.